Aryanv-0908/Stockify/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
-See the LICENSE file for details.
+This project is open source and available for all

 ---